-MRC 2018 has been accepted as a workshop at the Federated AI Meeting (FAIM) that takes place in Stockholm, Sweden, July 9-19 2018.
+MRC 2018 will take place as a workshop at the Federated AI Meeting (FAIM) taking place in Stockholm, Sweden, July 9-19 2018.

-MRC has traditionally been held at either the bi-annual International and Interdisciplinary Conference on Modeling and Using Context (CONTEXT) or AI-related conferences such as ECAI, IJCAI and AAAI.
-These workshops have been successful in raising awareness about the importance of context as a major issue for future intelligent systems, especially for the use of mobile devices and current research on ubiquitous computing.
+MRC has traditionally been held on major AI-conferences such as ECAI, IJCAI and AAAI or conferences focusing on context from different perspectives such as the International and Interdisciplinary Conference on Modeling and Using Context (CONTEXT).
+These workshops have been successful in raising awareness about the importance of context as a major issue for future intelligent systems, especially for the use of mobile devices and current research on autononomous computing.
 At the same time, advances in methodologies for modelling and retrieving context have been made and MRC continues to provide a venue for the discussion and furthering of research into issues surrounding context.

 Last modified: Friday, 2018-02-16 16:58 UTC.